 We analyzed current vessel traffic and ballast water discharge in the Bering Sea using two datasets: the National Ballast Information Clearinghouse (NBIC) and Alaska’s Vessel Monitoring System (VMS).
 These data allowed us to quantify the magnitude and spatial pattern of traffic arriving at U.S. ports in the Bering Sea from fishing vessels and from large, commercial vessels (> 24 m).
 First-order port connections were examined using the circlize package (Gu 2014) in R Statistical Software version 3.3.2 (R Core Team 2016).

 NBIC data are publicly available (https://invasions.si.edu/nbic/search.html) reports of vessel landings and their ballast water activities.
 Most large vessels (> 24 m) are required to report their ballast water exchanges when entering any port in the United States (USCG, 33 CFR Part 151).
 Because regulations have changed in the last decade, especially with respect to mandatory reporting by crude oil tankers (Verna et al. 2016), we only considered the three most recent, complete years (2014 – 2016).
-For vessel landings, we queried Ship Arrival Records from the NBIC data portal for any vessel arriving in Alaska from 01 January 2014 to 31 December 2016.
-Records without a port name were removed (N=13), and spellings for each port were standardized.
+We queried Ship Arrival Records and Ballast Tank Records from the NBIC data portal for any vessel arriving in Alaska from 01 January 2014 to 31 December 2016.
+Records without a port name were removed (N=13).
 Ports in Alaska were binned into one of the following regions: Arctic, Bering Sea / Aleutian Islands (BSAI), Gulf of Alaska (GOA), or Southeast Alaska (SEAK).
 Source ports with fewer than five trips reported were binned in a group labeled “Other”.
-For ballast water volumes and their sources, we queried Ballast Tank Records from the NBIC data portal with the same locale and date parameters as described above.

 While the NBIC provides data on large, commercial vessels, it does not apply to smaller vessels ≤ 24 m long.
 Therefore, we relied on VMS data from Alaska to examine patterns of fishing vessel traffic.
 Current regulations by the National Marine Fisheries Service (NMFS) require VMS reporting by all fishing vessels that target walleye pollock, Pacific cod, Atka mackerel, and crab in the BSAI and the GOA (Spalding 2016).
 These locations are transmitted at 30-minute intervals.
 For consistency with the NBIC data, we examined all trips by vessels with VMS from 2014 – 2016, using methods from Watson and Haynie (2016).
 We analyzed a total of 4133 trips by 566 vessels during this time.
 Port connections with fewer than 3 different vessels were omitted according to confidentiality rules.